carlos-a-g-h/rque/README.md

 # rQUE

-This is a work in progress: DO NOT DOWNLOAD THE RELEASES
+This is a work in progress: DO NOT DOWNLOAD THE BUILDS